 For more details about tuition, payments and financial aid, see the Financial Aid Services section.

-The College makes available a tuition refund plan offered through A.W.G.
-Dewar.
+The College makes available a tuition refund plan offered through Grad Guard.
 The Tuition Refund Plan provides means for protecting parents from the financial consequences of withdrawals and dismissals due to injury or illness.
 The College also offers a convenient tuition payment plan.

 Contact the bursar